yuqi-liang-qiqi/SequenzoWebsite/docs/en/basics/about-sequenzo.md

 `Sequenzo` is a fast, scalable, and intuitive Python package for social sequence analysis.
 It is designed specifically to handle big data and is applicable across all disciplines within the social sciences, making sequence analysis more accessible and efficient for both researchers and practitioners.

+## Foundations and Inspirations

+Its methodological foundations build upon prior work in the R ecosystem, especially [the TraMineR (Gabadinho et al. 2011) R package](https://traminer.unige.ch/), which established many of the core concepts, representations, and analytical tools in sequence analysis.

+Sequenzo also draws inspiration from [WeightedCluster (Studer, 2013)](https://mephisto.unige.ch/weightedcluster/) for typology construction and [seqHMM (Helske & Helske, 2019)](https://www.jstatsoft.org/article/view/v088i03) for probabilistic modeling using hidden Markov chain models.

+We gratefully acknowledge these pioneering contributions.
+Sequenzo seeks to expand the social sequence analysis ecosystem by connecting long-standing methodological traditions with the computational practices of the Python data-science community, particularly in machine learning and deep learning.

 Despite gaining increasing attention, social sequence analysis is still an emerging method.
 Thus, before briefly introducing our package, here we will first walk you through some essential concepts of sequence analysis and highlight key challenges it currently faces.

 ## What is social sequence analysis, and why does it matter?